MicrosoftDocs/azure-docs/articles/media-services/media-services-protect-hls-with-offline-fairplay.md

 ---
-title: Protect HLS content with offline Apple FairPlay | Microsoft Docs
+title: Protect HLS content with offline Apple FairPlay - Azure | Microsoft Docs
 description: This topic gives an overview and shows how to use Azure Media Services to dynamically encrypt your HTTP Live Streaming (HLS) content with Apple FairPlay in offline mode.
 services: media-services
 keywords: HLS, DRM, FairPlay Streaming (FPS), Offline, iOS 10